-I was going through all my files to see if I could find a bit of information I need for my current resume and came across a letter I wrote to myself.
-I am in a similar situation again two years later, only this time I don’t feel as brave or liberated.
-I am in the muck of it and this letter was a reminder that one day I will look back and today will be just a mere memory.
+I was going through my computer files and documents removing old outdated information when I came across a letter I had wrote to myself two years ago.
+It is strange but not surprising this letter is about the same exact stuff that is currently happening right now, only this time I don’t feel brave or liberated.
+I am in the muck of it and needed to read the words I wrote myself two years ago.
+I was reminded that one day I will look back and today will be just a mere memory or forgotten.

 Below is a letter I wrote to myself acknowledging everything I went through during one of the toughest parts of my life.
 When I read this letter I am awe of how I managed to survive it all.